 PSEG Long Island Prepared to Meet Customer Demand in Extreme Heat

-Plans to Activates voluntary air conditioner cycling program to create savings for customers
+Plans to activate voluntary air conditioner cycling program to create savings for customers

-(Uniondale, NY – July 17, 2019) - With temperatures upwards of 90 degrees forecasted for the rest of the week and into the weekend, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.
+(UNIONDALE, N.Y. – July 20, 2020) – With temperature continuing upwards of 90 degrees forecasted for today and tomorrow, PSEG Long Island is prepared for the extreme heat and encourages its customers to be ready as well.